 Many experts believe Pittsburgh had the best draft in league history in 1974, selecting four players later inducted into the Pro Football Hall of Fame: University of Southern California’s Lynn Swann (21st overall), Kent State Linebacker Jack Lambert (46th), Alabama A&M’s John Stallworth (82nd), and Wisconsin Center Mike Webster (125th).
 Also, a fifth Steeler Hall of Famer, Safety Donnie Shell, was signed as an undrafted free agent out of South Carolina State.
 In total, 1974 produced seven future Hall of Famers including the Denver Broncos’ Linebacker Randy Gradishar out of Ohio State (14th overall) and the Oakland Raiders’ Dave Casper out of Notre Dame (45th overall).

 The Houston Oilers had the first overall pick in the draft based on last season’s 1-13 record.
 But they traded that pick, as well as their first pick in the third round, to Dallas in exchange for defensive end Tody Smith and wide receiver Billy Parks.
 The Cowboys then used these picks to select two future Pro Bowlers, end Ed “Too Tall” Jones and Danny White.
 This was the first draft since 1938 where no quarterbacks were taken in the first round.
 Also, it’s one of only two drafts where no quarterback was taken in the first two rounds.
-Overall, 1974 is generally regarded as one of the worst quarterback classes of all time, with only White and Stanford’s Mike Boryla making the Pro Bowl.
+Overall, 1974 is generally regarded as one of the worst quarterback classes of all time, with only White and Stanford’s Mike Boryla making a Pro Bowl.

 However, the draft was only the beginning of what would be an offseason of chaos and change.
 Two major and ultimately interrelated events, the advent of the World Football League and the NFL Players Association strike, along with a package of major rule changes designed to improve offensive output, would have the biggest impact on the league since the 1970 merger.
 Founded by Gary Davidson, the man who helped start the American Basketball Association and the World Hockey Association, the WFL had planned to commence play in 1975.
 However, the league came under pressure to push up its timetable, largely due to strained labor relations affecting the NFL and the CFL.